 It is no secret that a well-managed team is what brings a successful business to life.
 No team, no business.
 Simple as that.
 You should not be afraid to let your employees know you depend on each other or avoid strengthening relationships with them.

 Continuously providing feedback is a great way to achieve this.
-Positive comments are always appreciated, even for work tasks that might seem menial and routine.
+Words of encouragement for employees are always appreciated, even for work tasks that might seem menial and routine.
 But do not be afraid of constructive criticism either; it gives space for mutually beneficial improvement.

 Ideally, you are building a team culture where constructive criticism is equally appreciated as positive feedback.
 Being open with your employees from the start is a great way to enable a healthy culture where people can learn and grow from their mistakes as much as from doing things just right.
 Everyone likes to feel motivated and inspired and it is your role to build a culture where that can be done.